-Applied Geometry formalizes and extends students' geometric experiences from the middle grades.
-These critical areas comprise the Geometry course: points, lines, angles, and planes; triangles; quadrilaterals and other polygons; circles; transformations; and three-dimensional solids.
+Grade Level: Course # 9-12 2532Apl Applied Geometry formalizes and extends students' geometric experiences from the middle grades.
+These critical areas comprise the Geometry course: points, lines, angles, and Applied Units: 4 Maximum planes; triangles; quadrilaterals and other polygons; circles; transformations; and three- Counts as a Math Requirement for the Certification of Completion dimensional solids.
 The eight process standards for mathematics apply throughout the course.
 Together with the content standards, the process standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+Prerequisite: No ne